scrapinghub/spidermon/docs/getting-started.md

         def item_scraped_count(self):
             return getattr(self.stats, 'item_scraped_count', 0)

-Spidermon includes the results of the tests in the notification that you will get in Slack.
+The results of the tests defined in the monitors are included in the notifications that Spidermon sends through Slack.

-The whole source code of `monitors.py` looks like this:

-`monitors.py`:
+Full source code for `monitors.py`:

     from spidermon import Monitor, MonitorSuite, monitors
     from spidermon.contrib.monitors.mixins import StatsMonitorMixin, JobMonitorMixin